rjhaggart/grunt-bs-groundwrk/README.md

 ##Getting started

+###Install NodeJS

 You need to install [NodeJS](http://nodejs.org/) in order to use [npm](https://www.npmjs.com/), Node's package manager.

+Make sure you add /usr/local/bin is in your $PATH.
+Located in your home directory.

+###Installing Grunt

+Install Grunt via Node package manager.

+`sudo npm install -g grunt-cli`

+` -g` option is for global.

+For bower packages, install using `npm install -g bower`

-Next you'll install the Grunt and the associated plugins.
+Next you'll install the Grunt plugins as defined in the package.json config file.
 From your project directory, run the following command:

 ```
 sudo npm install
 ```

-Now that Grunt is installed, you want to run a Grunt task for the first time.
+Now that Grunt is installed, you'll want to run a Grunt task for the first time.
 Use the following command.

 ```
 grunt build